NoNotNotes/Yuubi/content/CHN/Philippine Health Care Delivery Systems.md

   - CHN
 description: Exploring the various systems in place to provide all levels of care for the archipelagic country of the Philippines, and health goals of the various institutions related to public health.
 ---
+Updated on 09-22-2024.
+Inclusions:
+1. Financing of Health Services
+2. Board Exam Tip for [[#Millennium Development Goals]]
+___
 The Philippines is an archipelagic country composed over ~7,100 islands.
 Geographically, it is divided into three main islands: Luzon, Visayas, and Mindanao.
 Divided into 17 regions, 82 provinces, 135 cities, and 1,493 municipalities.
 The provision of health care for the country is divided into the private and public sectors.
 - The **Private Sector** is responsible for the production and provision of health goods and services e.g. private clinics, hospitals, laboratories, drugstores, and other facilities.
 - The **Public Sector** is a decentralized health care system managed by the Department of Health (DOH) local government units.
 >[!INFO] RA 7160: The Local Government Code of 1991
 >A republic act detailing the devolution and decentralization of primary and secondary health services to local government units.
 ## Department of Health
 The **Department of Health** (DOH) is the main governing body for public health.
-It is responsible for the management, coordination, and regulation of the public sector, the center of health development, and guidance//technical assistance to local government units.
+It is responsible for the management, coordination, and regulation of the public sector, the center of health development, and guidance/technical assistance to local government units.

 The DOH has a central office, and 17 regional offices for each region in the Philippines.
 They also run retained and specialty hospitals.
 ### Retained Hospitals